3-minute read.

 The following post is geared toward those in recovery from a struggle with porn.
-While Fight the New Drug is not a recovery-focused resource, we encourage anyone in need of help to check out our friends at Fortify.
+While Fight the New Drug is not a recovery-focused resource, we encourage anyone needing help to check out our friends at Fortify.
 Visit Fortify if you’re interested in resources aimed at recovery.

 When you think of ways to help in the fight against pornography, how often do sleep, food, and exercise come up?

 You might be surprised at how often research connects compulsive patterns to these basic lifestyle factors—especially what is called the Big Three—sleep, food, and exercise.
-Each of these makes a huge difference in the quality of a person’s mood and overall mental and emotional well-being—including depression and anxiety, or how well we can focus our attention at any given moment.
+Each of these makes a massive difference in a person’s mood and overall mental and emotional well-being, including depression and anxiety, or how well we can focus our attention at any given moment.

 Get some sleep

 Research studies consistently find that both teenagers and adults are seriously deprived of sleep.
-For most people, they’re simply not getting what they need.
+Most people simply don’t get what they need.

 Sufficient sleep is especially crucial for anyone wanting to find freedom from addiction.
-Not only does the brain recharge and repair during sleep, but there are also ripple effects that impact the whole body.
-Going without sleep has been connected to lower immune function, serious disease and weight gain—as well as impaired ability to reason and think clearly.
+Not only does the brain recharge and repair during sleep, but ripple effects also impact the whole body.
+Going without sleep has been connected to lower immune function, severe disease, and weight gain—as well as impaired ability to reason and think clearly.

 Bottom line: a tired body and cloudy mind will leave someone who struggles more vulnerable and less prepared to fight.